slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Any person capable of angering you becomes your master; ha can anger you only you permit yourself being disturbed by him."
 -- Epictetus*

+> *"Where you fear is, there your task is." (...)
+"That which we need the most will be found where we least want to look."
+-- Carl Jung*

 ### On courage